Websoft9Archive/ansible-redis/docs/stack-deployment.md

 **Deploy by Script** means running a script on your cloud instance to pull the pre-packages online to your instance and configure it at the same time.

 Websoft9 provide the [Redis ansbile automation script](https://github.com/Websoft9/ansible-redis) on Github.
-If you are familiar with Ansible, you can deploy the Redis to the instance automaticly.
+If you are familiar with Ansible, you can deploy the Redis to the instance automatically.

 ## Comparison